dataux/dataux/README.md

 ##  Sql Query Proxy to Elasticsearch, Mongo, etc.

-Mysql compatible query engine to Elasticsearch, Mongo, Google Datastore, File-based backend sources, including join.
+Mysql compatible federqred query engine to Elasticsearch, Mongo, Google Datastore, Cassandra, File-based backend sources, including join.

-The goal of DataUX is to make data more accessible and usable by querying data where it lives (Elasticsearch, Mongo, MySql, Files) by implementing full relational algebra and distributed query engine to query these even if they don't implement SQL.
-This query engine hosts a mysql protocol listener, then translates to native (elasticsearch, mongo, etc).
+This proxy and query engine hosts a mysql protocol listener, which then rewrites sql queries to native (elasticsearch, mongo, cassandra).
 It works by implementing a full relational algebra layer to run sql queries and poly-fill missing features from underlying sources.
-So, a backend key-value storage such as redis can now have aggregate functions, where etc.
+So, a backend key-value storage such as cassandra can now have complete `WHERE` clause support as well as aggregate functions etc.

-Most similar to [prestodb](http://prestodb.io/) but in Golang, and focused on easy to hack, add custom data sources.
+Most similar to [prestodb](http://prestodb.io/) but in Golang, and focused on easy to add custom data sources.

 ## Features